 According to reports the promotional material aimed to deliver returns of 15% per annum over 3 years.

-Some investors reported receiving the initial annual payment, however the payments to investors were seriously delayed when the scheme ran into legal difficulties.
+Some investors reported receiving the initial annual payment, however the payments were seriously delayed when the scheme ran into legal difficulties.

 Many people have become invested in high-risk investments like InvestUs through their SIPP, often on the advice of a Financial Adviser.